unoplatform/uno/doc/articles/features/windows-ui-xaml-window.md

 ## Avoiding `Window.Current`

 `Window` type has a static `Current` property which previously served as a way to access the main, singleton window instance.
 This is no longer relevant in multi-window scenarios.
 For legacy reasons and to maintain compatibility with existing Uno Platform apps, we opted to keep this property and it returns the first window that was created.
-You should not rely on this behavior going forward as it will be deprecated
+You should not rely on this behavior going forward as it will be deprecated.

 ## Setting the background color for the Window